Wasaburo Oishi

 Wasaburo Oishi (大石 和三郎, Ōishi Wasaburō) was a Japanese meteorologist.
 Born in Tosu, Saga, he is best known for his discovery of the high-altitude air currents now known as the jet stream.
 He was also an important Esperantist, serving as the second board president of the Japanese Esperanto Institute from 1930 to 1945.

 Jet stream and Esperanto

 He wrote the first official report from Japan's Aerological Observatory (written in 1926 and in the auxiliary language of Esperanto).
 In this report (Raporto de Aerologia Observatorio de Tateno) data was stratified by season and used to produce the mean seasonal wind profiles.
 The profile for winter gave the first known evidence of the persistent strong westerlies over Japan that would later become known as the jet stream.
 In an attempt to reach an unresponsive foreign audience, Wasaburo Oishi published nineteen reports between 1926 and 1944, all of them written in Esperanto, in total 1246 pages.
-Wasaburo Ooishi was not only the director of Japan's Tateno atmospheric observatory but also the head of the Japan Esperanto Society.
+Wasaburo Oishi was not only the director of Japan's Tateno atmospheric observatory but also the head of the Japan Esperanto Society.